Joseph Priestley and Dissent: Founder of Unitarianism

 When Parliament rejected the Feather's Tavern petition in 1772, which would have released Dissenters from subscribing to the thirty-nine articles, many Dissenting ministers, as William Paley wrote, "could not afford to keep a conscience."
 Priestley's friend from Leeds, Theophilus Lindsey, decided to try.
 He gave up his church, sold his books so that he would have money to live on and established the first Unitarian chapel in London.
 The radical publisher Joseph Johnson helped him find a building, which became known as Essex Street Chapel.
 Priestley's patron at the time, Lord Shelburne, promised that he would keep the church out of legal difficulties (barrister John Lee, later Attorney-General, also helped), and Priestley and many others hurried to raise money for Lindsey.

 On 17 April 1774, the chapel had its first service.
 Lindsey had designed his own liturgy, of which many were critical.
 Priestley rushed to his defense with Letter to a Layman, on the Subject of the Rev. Mr. Lindsey's Proposal for a Reformed English Church (1774), claiming that only the form of worship had been altered and attacking those who only followed religion as a fashion.
 Priestley attended the church regularly while living in Calne with Shelburne and even occasionally preached there.
-He continued to support institutionalized Unitarianism after he moved to Birmingham in 1780, writing several Defenses of Unitarianism and encouraging the foundation of new Unitarian chapels throughout Britain and the United States.
+He continued to support institutionalized Unitarianism after he moved to Birmingham in 1780, encouraging the foundation of new Unitarian chapels throughout Britain and the United States.
+He wrote numerous letters in defence of Unitarianism, in particular against certain ministers and scholars such as Samuel Horsley, Alexander Geddes, George Horne and Thomas Howes.
+These letters were compiled and published (by the author) in an "annual reply" covering the years 1786-1789.
 He also compiled and edited a liturgy and hymnbook for the new denomination.